SWP - Policy Interface

 Implemented

 There were no existing or proposed prescribed instrument applications affected by source protection policies.
-All (existing and future) MTO Aggregate/Wayside Permits, as well as existing dormant Permits activated for a provincial highway contract, must contain fuel handling and storage conditions in the site plan, as prescribed by regulation.
-This includes installation of fuel storage tanks in accordance with the CSA B139 Installation Code for Oil Burning Equipment and compliance with the strict conditions specified by the Technical Standards and Safety Authority (TSSA) Liquid Fuels Handling Code, 2017, as amended.
-Furthermore, MTO does not allow permanent or long term storage of fuel at MTO permit sites.
-Such requirements ensure the activity is managed in a manner that reduces the risk of contamination.
-Every MTO Permit, whether active or not, is inspected annually by MTO aggregates staff and a Compliance Assessment Report (CAR) is filed with the MTO for the purpose of assessing compliance with the Aggregate Resources Act, the Regulations, the Standards (AROS), the site plan, and any conditions of the Permit.
-Fuel storage is one of the prescribed elements that is verified in the Compliance Assessment Report
+All existing and future MTO Aggregate/Wayside Permits, as well as dormant Permits activated for a provincial highway contract, must include fuel handling and storage conditions in the site plan, as prescribed by regulation.
+This includes the installation of fuel storage tanks in accordance with the CSA B139 Installation Code for Oil-Burning Equipment and compliance with the strict conditions specified by the Technical Standards and Safety Authority (TSSA) Liquid Fuels Handling Code, 2017, as amended.
+Furthermore, MTO does not allow permanent or long-term storage of fuel at MTO permit sites.
+These requirements ensure that the activity is managed in a manner that reduces the risk of contamination.
+Every MTO Permit, whether active or dormant, is inspected annually by MTO aggregates staff, and a Compliance Assessment Report (CAR) is filed with MTO for the purpose of assessing compliance with the Aggregate Resources Act, the Regulations, the Standards (AROS), the site plan, and any conditions of the Permit.
+Fuel storage is one of the prescribed elements verified in the Compliance Assessment Report.

 MECP – WDS - HS/Biosolids Inspections